Caldarie/flutter_tflite_audio/README.md

 4. **(iOS) App crashes when running Google's Teachable Machine model** - please run your simulation on actual iOS device.
 As of this moment, there's [limited support](https://github.com/tensorflow/tensorflow/issues/44997#issuecomment-734001671) for x86_64 architectures from the Tensorflow Lite select-ops framework.
 If you absolutely need to run it on an emulator, you can consider building the select ops framework yourself.
 Instructions can be found [here](https://www.tensorflow.org/lite/guide/ops_select#ios)

-5. **(Android) Fatal signal 11 (SIGSEGV), code 1 (SEGV_MAPERR), fault addr 0xfffffff4 in tid 5403 ** - it seems like the latest tflite package for android is causing this issue.
+5. **(Android) Fatal signal 11 (SIGSEGV), code 1 (SEGV_MAPERR), fault addr 0xfffffff4 in tid 5403** - it seems like the latest tflite package for android is causing this issue.
 Until this issue is fixed, olease run this package on an actual Android Device.

+6. **Failed to invoke the interpreter with error: Provided data count (number) must match the required count (number).** - please make that your recording length matches your model input size.
+For example, google's teachable machine requires recording length is 44032

 <br>